Thank you for reading our post, please rate this article at the end.

 The weight of the tent will vary from one model to another.
 It also depends on the additional accessories and aftermarket fittings you add to the setup.
 But even the lightest softshell rooftop tent that can house two people will weigh at least 85 lbs. out of the box without anything additional added.

-It would help if you had a rack that can support that weight.
+It would help if you had a rack that could support that weight.
 If you still don’t have a rack, here are some details you need when shopping for one.

 Total tent weight: Check the product specification sheet.